WAYNEisBATMAN/terraform-docker-nginx/README.md

    terraform apply

    ```
-   Type 'yes' when ask for approval OR use below command
+   Type 'yes' when asks for approval OR use below command
    ```bash
    terraform apply -auto-approve